FlorianRhiem/ResourceLibrary.cmake/README.md

 Calling `add_resource_library` will create a library target and a series of custom commands, one to create the header file, one for each resource, and one for a loader file which contains the implementations of the functions above.
 These commands call [ResourceLibrary.cmake](ResourceLibrary.cmake) in script mode to generate the files.

-The resource files are read, their contents are converted to byte-wise hex representation and then used as initializers for a `std::vector<std::uint8_t>`.
-These are stored in structs, along with their file names, and moved to a per-library `std::map` when the resource library is first used.
+By default, the contents of the resource files are converted to byte-wise hex representation and then used as initializers for `unsigned char` arrays.
+When the CMake option `RESOURCE_LIBRARY_USE_ASM` is set to `On`, the resources are directly included in x86 assembly files using `.incbin`.
+In both cases, the arrays are used to create a `std::vector<std::uint8_t>` for each resource in a per-library `std::map` once the resource library is first used.